gregmoille/pyNISTtoolbox/README.md

    - change if needed which version you are using through `sudo update-alternatives --config java`
    - You may need to reboot.
    - Open the [NIST toolbox ui](CNSTnanoToolboxV2019.05.01/CNSTspecialScriptsV2019.05.01.jar) to check if it works, usually through a command line such that `java -jar <jarFile>`

+## Setting up the variable for the toolbox

+You will have to modify the [xml file](CNSTnanoToolboxV2019.05.01/CNSTdefaultValues.xml) that defined where all the path are for the java toolbox.
+In particular [line 64](https://github.com/gregmoille/pyNISTtoolbox/blob/d65660f7f812bbb7bc3dde72d425e5a79359e032/CNSTnanoToolboxV2019.05.01/CNSTdefaultValues.xml#L64) to defined where the CNST is placed in your system.

+⚠︎ Note that [line 69](https://github.com/gregmoille/pyNISTtoolbox/blob/d65660f7f812bbb7bc3dde72d425e5a79359e032/CNSTnanoToolboxV2019.05.01/CNSTdefaultValues.xml#L69) should not be changed.
+It is essential to save the gds to `/opt/gds` for the python toolbox to work.
+To this extend you may want to create a folder `sudo mkdir /opt/gds` which you set the property correctly `sudo chmod 777 /opt/gds`

 # Installing the pyNISTtoolbox layer